UK

 A separate track that can add survivor support in some cases.

-If the deceased served in the Armed Forces, there may be separate survivor support routes depending on service, pension arrangements, and circumstances.
-Start with the MOD/Armed Forces pension and compensation hubs and follow the survivor pathway as appropriate:
+If the deceased served in the Armed Forces, there may be separate survivor support depending on service, pension arrangements, and circumstances.

 Practical move